-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do?".

-The Veterans Evaluation Services (VES) system is designed to process compensation and pension (C&P) cases for the Veterans Benefits Administration (VBA).
+The Managed Services - Veterans Evaluation Services (VES) Assessing system is designed to process compensation and pension (C&P) cases for the Veterans Benefits Administration (VBA).
 The VES system is in-house developed system that provides scheduling and tracking of medical disability exam requests.
 The system's goal is to secure, track, and then submit the completed Disability Benefits Questionnaire (DBQ) results back to the Department of Veterans Affairs (VA) when the case is completed.
 VES Services performs medical exams of veterans who are in the process of applying for veteran benefits.